tsuki-lang/tsuki/spec.md

 x = 3
 print(x)  # 3
 ```
-Note that variables are also statically-typed, so trying to assign a value of a different type at this point is an error:
+Note that variables are also statically-typed, so trying to assign a value of a different type than the initial assignment is an error:
 ```
 var x = 1
 x = "Hello"  # error